18 million people die in pain and distress each year (according to WHPCA (world hospice palliative care alliance)).

-We are the national non-profit organization for promoting palliative and hospice care in China.
-We believe that access to hospice and palliative care is a basic human right.
-Establishing such care into healthcare system is the responsibility of not only the government but the society and the people.
+We are the non-profit organization for promoting palliative and hospice care in areas where such service is underdeveloped .
+We believe that access to hospice and palliative care is basic human rights.
+Establishing such care into healthcare system is the responsibility of not only the local government but the society and the people.
 Our activities are based on the premise that

-In China, an estimated 10 million patients with progressive life-limiting illness do not have access to palliative and hospice care services.
+In China alone where more than 1/5 of world’s population live, an estimated 10 million patients with progressive life-limiting illness do not have access to palliative and hospice care services.
 This is due to the fact that such services simply do not exist in most of the health care system, which is the result of lack of public awareness and the absence of healthcare system integration with no health care insurance policy support.
 The quality of death index for China is extremely low in contrast to the country’s rapid economic development and high GDP.

 What’s more, with China’s fast urbanization and industrialization leading to poor air and water quality, we are seeing a rapidly increasing number of cancer cases in the population.
 With the low survival rate of these cancer patients, the number of patients in need of palliative and hospice care is astonishing compared to the scarce services available.
 In addition to cancer that only accounts for 36% deaths from all other terminal illness, such as heart disease, chronic lower respiratory diseases, stroke (cerebrovascular diseases), Alzheimer’s disease, diabetes, influenza, pneumonia, and nephritis, the estimated total number of patients needing end-of-life care is more than 10 million each year, but it is reported that less than 1% of them received palliative and hospice services.